qlibs/mph/README.md

 ### FAQ

-- Why not `std::unordered_map`?

-    > std::unordered_map is a general purpose hash map. `mph` is neither a hash map nor is general purpose.
-      To use `mph` keys have to be known at compile-time so that this knowledge can be used to generate code with maximized performance - which is the main goal of the library.

 - How `mph` works under the hood?

     > `mph` takes advantage of knowing the key/value pairs at compile-time as well as the specific hardware instructions.
       `mph` evaluates, at compile-time, which policies can be used and which will deliver the fastest performance.
       `mph`, then, picks the 'best' one and apply input data to it.

-- Can I do better than `mph` (performance wise)?

-    > Of course!
-The more knowledge of the input data and the hardware the better potential performance.
-      `mph` is a library with flexibility in mind as there is no silver-bullet to the performance (Always measure!).
-      `mph` allows customization (See [API](#api)) for specific use-cases/platforms/etc.
-      The main idea is to have different, specialized policies which will perform best in specific circumstances and can be chosen at compile-time based on given list of key/value paris.

 - Is `mph` working on other platforms than x86-64?